azoth-lang/azoth.language.design/optional-types.md

 special value wrapper types.
 It doesn't seem to be worth it to add a complex new kind of generic argument that won't have any use cases.
 If use cases are found in the future, it can be added.
 However, for now it seems to make the most sense to just special case optional types.

+## Correction for Optionals with Generics

+Actually, many generic arguments will be restricted to disallow optional types.
+Often a constraint that explicitly allows optional types will be required.
+Given that, it is possible that optional types could be `const value` types.
+However, the type argument would still need a special treatment so that it varies properly when copied.

 ## Decisions